rix0rrr/beacon/README.md

     probe.Stop();

+A WPF dialog is included that you can present to users to let them pick a server.

 ## Help wanted

 This repository currently contains a simple C# implementation of the *Beacon* protocol.
 Implementations in other languages and for other platforms (Android, iOS, C++) are very welcome, as well as improvements to the protocol.